erhhung/al2023-devops/README.md

 ## Prebuilt Images

-Size is approximately 2.7 GB.
+Size is approximately 2.8 GB.

 Images are available in the following repositories:
 - Docker Hub: [`docker.io/erhhung/al2023-devops`](https://hub.docker.com/repository/docker/erhhung/al2023-devops)
 - GitHub Container Registry: [`ghcr.io/erhhung/al2023-devops`](https://github.com/erhhung/al2023-devops/pkgs/container/al2023-devops)

 Version information about the installed components can be found inside the Docker image at `/root/.versions.json`.

+## To-Do

+The current "All-in-One" image is getting bloated, so there's a need to create a slimmed-down image for CI/CD pipelines only, and a separate image for launching ad-hoc containers for manual administration.